swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 ~~~
-# middle value in dat
+# The middle value in dat is indexed at row 30 column 20
 dat[30, 20]
 ~~~
 {: .r}